hyson007/gns3-docker-images/ipterm/java/README.md

 the Java plugin, so this is not included in this image.
 To ease the use with Cisco ASDM a laucher has been added.

+The directories /root and /etc/java-8-openjdk are persistent.
+That allows changes in the java configuration.
+For example MD5 can be allowed in /etc/java-8-openjdk/security/java.security, which is necessary to run ASDM v6.xxx.

 This appliance contains the following networking tools:

 - Firefox web browser